-The World’s First Total Penile Transplant Was Just Performed At Johns Hopkins Reports The ‘Baltimore Sun’
+The World’s First Total Penile Transplant Was Just Performed At Johns Hopkins, Reports The ‘Baltimore Sun’

 A soldier who was wounded in Afghanistan from an IED blast just received a life-changing surgery.

-According the to Baltimore Sun, a transplant recipient who wishes to remain anonymous is currently recovering at the hospital after a first of its kind procedure.
+According to the Baltimore Sun, a transplant recipient who wishes to remain anonymous is currently recovering at the hospital after a first of its kind procedure.

 The penile reconstructive surgery was performed by a team of doctors at Johns Hopkins Hospital in Baltimore.
 It was the first surgery ever in which a penis, scrotum, and abdominal wall were transplanted on a patient.